 Seafood was successfully translated on the systems mentioned above, though with Irix, only the native compiler will do the trick.
-The g++ 2.8.1 series should be able to compile the project on many systems not mentioned above.
+The later GNU compilers should be able to compile the project on many systems not specifically mentioned above.

 1.1 Installing compression libraries